January Is National Glaucoma Awareness Month

 Who Is at Risk?

-Anyone can develop glaucoma, but there are certain people who are more likely to, according to doctors:
+Anyone can develop glaucoma, but some people are more predisposed to it, according to doctors:

 - Adults over the age of 40